|Source: Tamil Nadu Police|

 Kapoor is currently under arrest in India, charged with idol trafficking.
 He is an American citizen who owns Art of the Past gallery and Nimbus Import Export on Madison Avenue in New York.
 Click here and here for further details.

 Immigration and Customs Enforcement (ICE) reports that Homeland Security Investigations' (HSI) involvement in the case began in February 2007 after having been contacted by the government of India.
-"The Indian Consulate advised HSI that an import and export company was expecting the arrival of a shipment containing seven crates manifested as 'Marble Garden Table Sets.'
+The agency says, "The Indian Consulate advised HSI that an import and export company was expecting the arrival of a shipment containing seven crates manifested as 'Marble Garden Table Sets.'
 The consulate believed these crates contained stolen Indian antiquities.
 This merchandize (sic) was allegedly imported by Kapoor."

 A few interesting highlights about this shipment, which may have alerted customs agents at the border, are that: